mui/material-ui/docs/data/joy/components/stepper/stepper.md

 ## Introduction

-Steppers display progress through a sequence of logical and numbered steps.
-They may also be used for navigation.

-Steppers support horizontal and vertical orientation for desktop and mobile viewports.
+Stepper displays progress through a sequence of logical and numbered steps.
+It support horizontal and vertical orientation for desktop and mobile viewports.

 Joy UI Steppers are implemented using a collection of related components:

-- [Stepper](#basics) - a wrapper for steps.
+- [Stepper](#basics) - a required container for steps.
 Renders as a `<ol>` by default.
 - [Step](#basics) - a step.
 Renders as a `<li>` by default.
 - [StepIndicator](#indicator) - an optional indicator of a step.